Sev1Tech/node-hmd/README.md

 ### 0.2.1
 * Fully tested with Oculus Development Kit 1 and 2 (DK1, DK2) on Mac, Window, and Linux systems.
-* Added support for NodeJS versions 0.11 and 0.12.
+* Added support for [io.js](https://iojs.org/en/index.html) and NodeJS versions 0.11 and 0.12.
 * Dropped support for NodeJS 0.10.

 ### 0.2.0